vijaysbhat/dojo/experience.md

   * Why?
     * Too much support and team member might be demoralized or resentful.
     * Too little support and team member might be demotivated and not even ask for help.
+* Examples
+  * Getting stakeholder buyin and keeping them in the loop.
+  * Prioritize unblocking current workstream over future implementation work.
+  * Building with observability and monitoring in mind
+    * Coach data scientists how to build scalable and fault tolerant pipelines.
+    * Coach DE how to monitor ML feature and output quality.
+  * Code optimization through profiling.
+  * Helping understand system architecture decisions.

 ### Turf battles
 * Have to manage / preempt them otherwise it reflects poorly across teams.